Feastio

 Yuca, foie gras, and black truffle appetizer

-When you're ready to order food, Carmen Restaurant offers an optional five-course tasting menu for 229,000 pesos ($61) with meat or vegetarian options.
 Both include wine pairings, making them a fantastic value by U.S. or European standards.
 Appetizers include salad, ceviche, octopus, tacos al pastor, and brisket empanadas.

-Related: El Cielo Makes Magic in Medellin
+Related: El Cielo Makes Magic in Medellín

 Pork 2 Ways